Anxiety Resources: Find a Therapist & Get Help

 - Anxiety is affecting your work, relationships, or daily functioning

-- You're using alcohol, drugs, or other substances to cope — or you're experiencing intense <a href='/ai-fomo' style='color: var(--accent); font-weight: 500;'>AI FOMO</a> that drives compulsive behavior
+- You're using alcohol, drugs, or other substances to cope — or you're experiencing intense AI FOMO that drives compulsive behavior

-- You're experiencing persistent physical symptoms (chronic headaches, stomach issues, insomnia)
+- You're experiencing persistent physical symptoms (chronic headaches, stomach issues, insomnia) — if anger about AI changes is manifesting physically, that's worth discussing with a professional

 - You feel hopeless or have thoughts of self-harm